BearThulo/TaskoSweets-Website/README.md

-# TaskoSweets Website
+TaskoSweets Website

-This is a simple website for TaskoSweets, showcasing products and categories.

-## Features
-- Homepage with product categories
-- Images for each product
+A simple website created for my assignment.
+It includes HTML and CSS to display sweets, products, and contact information.

+##F eatures

+Home, About, Products, and Contact pages

+## External CSS styling (style.css)
+Flexbox used for layout
-- Responsive design with CSS
+Responsive design with media queries
-- Hover effects on buttons
+Buttons and hover effects
+Changelog
+Added external stylesheet (style.css)
+Improved layout using Flexbox
+Added media queries for responsiveness
+Updated footer styling

 ## How to View
-1. Clone or download this repository.
+Download the repository files.
-2. Open the `index.html` file in your browser.
+Open index.html in a web browser.

+## References
+W3Schools
+ – for HTML & CSS basics
+MDN Web Docs
+ – for Flexbox and responsive design

 ## Author

-EM Thulo
+EM THULO